TRAIN HARD

 PURPOSE: Quickly and safely access your rifle to engage a single intruder.

-GOAL: Concentrate on the “mechanics” of safely defending your home as quickly as possible.
-Safely stand down once the threat is removed.
+GOAL: Concentrate on the “mechanics” of safely defending your home as quickly as possible and safely stand down once the threat is removed.

-PROCEDURE: Stand 5 to 10 yards away facing the opposite direction.
+PROCEDURE: In your training area, stand 5 to 10 yards away facing the opposite direction of your rifle.
 At the buzzer, turn around and grab the rifle.
-Confirm safe and rack the bolt to chamber a round.** Move to the target, switch to “FIRE” and engage the target.
-When finished, lower the muzzle and switch back to “SAFE.“ Unload and clear your rifle.
+Confirm safe and rack the bolt to chamber a round.
+Move to the target, switch to “FIRE” and engage the target.
+Aim for the center of mass.
+Target neutralized.
+Lower the muzzle and switch back to “SAFE.“ Unload and clear your rifle.
+Set the rifle down in a safe area.
+Keep the magazine and ammo with you.

-STANDARDS: You were safe and deliberate in all your actions?
-After the area is confirmed safe, was the rifle unloaded and the chamber cleared?
+STANDARDS: 1.
+Were you safe and deliberate in all your actions as you engaged your target?
+2. Was the rifle properly configured?
+3. Did you fire two rounds into the center of mass?
+4. After the area is confirmed safe, was the rifle unloaded and the chamber cleared?

 PURPOSE: Quickly and safely access your rifle to engage a variable set of intruder(s) and protect a variable set of occupant(s).